DevBeatDad/DevBeatDad/README.md

 **NOTE**: It really bugged me that this section was left blank (by me - Mr TakingFullResponsibility over here) for so long so I used Github's suggestions for what to put here.

 * Dumela, I’m DevBeatDad

-       I understand your want and/or near need to know why I went for this moniker, so I hope this will satiate that
+       I understand your want and/or near need to know why I went for this moniker, so I hope this will satiate that desire:
-       desire:

-       It's personal and will likely be changed to something similar but different in an arbitrary but significant way in future.
+       It's personal and will likely be changed (by me) to something similar but different in an arbitrary but significant way in future.
 (Ha ha)

 * I’m interested in: